Sign up to our Newsletter

 While you’re still completing your JD, you’ll have to write the MPRE.
 This exam is required in almost every jurisdiction and ensures you meet the necessary standards of ethics and professional conduct to practice law.

-Once you’ve completed your JD you have the necessary education to begin practicing as a criminal defense lawyer.
-However, some criminal defense lawyers choose to also complete an LLM in Criminal Law to gain more specialized training and education.
+Once you’ve completed your JD, you have the necessary education to begin practicing as a criminal defense lawyer.
+But most choose to complete an LLM in Criminal Law to gain more specialized training and education.
 This degree takes around one year to complete.

 LLMs in Criminal Law are more commonly pursued by lawyers whose primary goals are to teach or conduct research.